Probing primordial black holes with anisotropies in stochastic gravitational-wave background: Angular power spectrum of the SGWB anisotropies

-Besides modelling the signal, a significant care should be dedicated to the shot-noise estimates.
-Unlike, for example, the more conventional galaxy number-counts, the constituent sources of \ac{SGWB} are not only discretely and randomly distributed in space, but are also discrete in time if the observation time-scale is longer than the typical times the binaries spend in a particular frequency band of interest.
-The discreteness of the spatial distribution of binaries leads to the widely familiar spatial shot noise, while the discreteness of binary mergers in time leads to a temporal or ``popcorn-like" shot noise.
+Besides modeling the signal, a significant care should be dedicated to the shot-noise estimates.
+Unlike, for example, the more conventional galaxy number counts, the constituent sources of \ac{SGWB} are not only discretely and randomly distributed in space, but are also discrete in time if the observation time scale is longer than the typical times the binaries spend in a particular frequency band of interest.
+The discreteness of the spatial distribution of binaries leads to the widely familiar spatial shot noise, while the discreteness of binary mergers in time leads to a temporal or ``popcornlike" shot noise.
 In the high-frequency regime, e.g. in the \ac{LVK} band, the latter typically dominates over the former \cite{Jenkins:2019uzp,Jenkins:2019nks,Cusin:2019jpv,Canas-Herrera:2019npr,Alonso:2020mva,Mukherjee:2019oma,Bellomo:2021mer}.
-In contrast, in the low-frequency regimes, e.g. in the \ac{LISA} band \cite{LISA:2017pwj}, the latter is negligible, because the background mainly arises from the inspiraling stage of binaries and thus is almost stationary during the observation window \cite{Canas-Herrera:2019npr,Cusin:2019jhg,Scelfo:2021fqe,Capurri:2021zli}.
+In contrast, in the low-frequency regimes, e.g. in the \ac{LISA} band \cite{LISA:2017pwj}, \footnote{In this paper we will focus on three experiments --- \ac{LISA} \cite{LISA:2017pwj}, \ac{BBO} \cite{Harry:2006fi} and Ultimate \ac{DECIGO} \cite{Sato:2017dkf}, for the \ac{LISA} band. } the latter is negligible, because the background mainly arises from the inspiraling stage of binaries and thus is almost stationary during the observation window \cite{Canas-Herrera:2019npr,Cusin:2019jhg,Scelfo:2021fqe,Capurri:2021zli}.
+Furthermore, we neglect the contribution from supermassive black hole mergers since they are subdominant with respect to stellar-mass black hole binaries \cite{Erickcek:2006xc}.

 The spatial shot noise can be evaluated using the expression \cite{Canas-Herrera:2019npr,Alonso:2020mva}